Skin cancer types: Squamous cell carcinoma treatment

 Other treatments for advanced squamous cell skin cancer: No single treatment is best for everyone who has this advanced cancer.
-Your medical team will consider your unique needs before recommending treatment.
+Your medical team will consider your unique needs.
+Another type of treatment may be recommended.

 What is the outlook for someone who has squamous cell carcinoma of the skin?

 When found early, this cancer is highly treatable.
 Left untreated, however, the cancer can spread deep into the skin and travel to other parts of the body, making treatment difficult.

 While treatment can remove the cancer, it’s important to know that this cancer can return.
 You also have a greater risk of developing another skin cancer.

 That’s why self-care becomes so important after treatment.
 You’ll find the self-care that dermatologists recommend at, Squamous cell carcinoma: Self-care.